EDI Converter Command Line Tool Installation

 License File and License Key Configuration

-The default location of the license file is the converter’s installation folder, e.g., ediconvert.
+The default location of the license file is the converter’s installation folder or ~/.ediconvert on Linux/macOS.

 Alternatively, you can save the license file anywhere and define the environment variable EDI_LICENSE_FILE with the path to the license file.

-For Linux/macOS, add the variable to your profile:
+For Linux/macOS, add the variable to your shell script setup file (e.g., ~/.bashrc or ~/.zshrc):

 export EDI_LICENSE_FILE=<absolute path to the file>